Brickwork with flint infill panel.

 Why employ a Clerk of Works – Brickwork

 Something I came across recently.
-We were appointed well into the construction phase.
-This was at ground floor level and the building was by then at 3rd floor.
+We were appointed by the client as Clerk of Works well into the construction phase.
+This brick pier was at ground floor level and the building was by then at 3rd floor.
 The pier continued in this fashion for its full height.
-It had actually been set out like this from DPC – the […]
+It had actually […]

 Why employ a Clerk of Works?